miyoda/bitbucket-google-chat-integration/README.md

 - Config your firebase project with "firebase init" selecting "Database" and "functions".
 - Deploy it with "firebase deploy"
 - Config a webhook in your BitBucket project using the deployed firebase function URL with all the event types enabled

+## Generate firebase Service Accounts private key

+- Go to the firebase console / Settings / Service accounts
+- Click on the option of [ Generate new private key ]
+- Add the file to functions directory with name "firebase-privatekey.json"

+## Get firebase database url
+- Go to the firebase console / Realtime Database / Create Database
+- Create database in locked state
+- Add the database url in the config file